Anaheim Ducks: Carlyle returns

-Rebuild (2021–present)
+Rebuild (2021–2025)

 On June 17, 2019, the team named Dallas Eakins as the franchise's tenth head coach.
 Corey Perry left the team in free agency, signing with the Dallas Stars.
 However, the team was unable to make the expanded 2020 playoffs due to multiple losing streaks throughout the season, missing the postseason for the second consecutive season.

 The following season, the team did not fare better as they set an NHL record for the worst power play percentage in a season at 8.94%, missing the playoffs for the third consecutive season.
 Ryan Miller retired at the end of the season.
 In the 2021 draft, the Ducks selected third overall Mason McTavish.

 On November 9, 2021, Murray was placed on administrative leave by the Ducks pending the results of an ongoing investigation.
 The investigation was reportedly focused on Murray's alleged history of verbal abuse to players and staff members.
 Assistant general manager Jeff Solomon was initially named as acting general manager but was then named interim general manager when Murray resigned on November 10.
 Pat Verbeek was named general manager on February 3, 2022.
 At the end of the season, captain Ryan Getzlaf retired.

 The Ducks fell to last place in the 2022–23 season, including a league worst 357 goals against and -129 goal differential.
 Following the end of the regular season, Eakins left as head coach.
 Though the Ducks finished last in the league during the 2022–23 season, the Chicago Blackhawks won the draft lottery and Anaheim's pick fell to second overall.
 The team hired Greg Cronin as the Ducks' eleventh head coach on June 5, 2023.
 At the 2023 NHL entry draft, the team selected Leo Carlsson second overall.
 The Ducks also signed Radko Gudas.
 The team missed the playoffs again, only gaining one point over the previous season.
 After the conclusion of the regular season Jakob Silfverberg signed a contract to play overseas in Sweden.
 Prior to the 2024–25 season, Radko Gudas was named team captain.
 With their failure to make the playoffs for the seventh consecutive season, Cronin was fired.
 Joel Quenneville, who had been reinstated to the NHL following an independent investigation into their role in the 2010 Chicago Blackhawks sexual assault scandal, was hired as the team's next head coach.
-In addition, both Trevor Zegras and John Gibson were respectively traded respectively to the Philadelphia Flyers and the Detroit Red Wings in exchange for forward Ryan Poehling and goalie Petr Mrazek.
+In addition, both Trevor Zegras and John Gibson were traded respectively to the Philadelphia Flyers and the Detroit Red Wings in exchange for forward Ryan Poehling and goaltender Petr Mrázek.